technik-gegg/SMuFF-Ifc2/README.md

 ![IFC2](images/IFC2.png)

 This is the firmware source code for SMuFF-Ifc2, which is used in the [SMuFF project](https://github.com/technik-gegg/SMuFF-1.1).
-The IFC2 is a cheaper and simpler version of the [SMuFF-Ifc](https://github.com/technik-gegg/SMuFF-Ifc), which is built upon an ESP32 (NodeMCU) device.
+The IFC2 is a cheaper and simpler version of the [SMuFF-Ifc](https://github.com/technik-gegg/SMuFF-Ifc), which was built upon an ESP32 (NodeMCU) device.

-In contrast to the SMuFF-Ifc, this project uses an ESP8266 (Wemos D1 mini) as the controller and since it has less capabilities, it's simpler but also cheaper.
+In contrast to the SMuFF-Ifc, this project uses an ESP8266 (Wemos D1 mini) as the controller and since it has less capabilities, it's simpler to build and also cheaper.
 The main purpose of using this interface is to add an amplifier for the serial communication lines (which can cause problems sometimes if connected directly) and also to achieve filtering of some of the data sent to the SMuFF.

 ---